joonalaurila0/confectionery-api/README.md

 API for [Ecommerce client](https://github.com/oscarl0000/confectionery-store)

-REST API built with NestJS 8.4.1 and TypeScript 4.7.4 for the confectionary-store client, interfaces with PostgreSQL 14.0 with TypeORM 0.3.7 to serve data to the client.
+REST API built with NestJS 8.4.1 and TypeScript 4.7.4 for the [confectionary-store](https://github.com/oscarl0000/confectionery-store) client, interfaces with PostgreSQL 14.0 with TypeORM 0.3.7 to serve data to the client.
 API also has Swagger/OpenAPI to give definitions of the routes.
-Payment gateway ishandled through Stripe API and client uses jwt's for authentication of the users, this is implemented through Passport libraries.
+Payment gateway is handled through Stripe API and client uses jwt's for authentication of the users, this is implemented through Passport libraries.
 Integration and end-to-end testing is implemented through jest, sinon and supertest.

 #### Built With